 Master Courses

-Comprehensive deep-dives that can be embedded directly into your learning management system:
+Comprehensive deep-dives that can be embedded directly into Canvas:

 The lessons are mapped to instructional standards including the Association of American Colleges and Universities (AAC&U VALUE) Rubrics for Information and Literacy and others, the Association of College and Research Libraries (ACRL) Framework for Information Literacy, and the ACRL Visual Literacy Standards.

-The Scholarly Information Tutorials content is provided by the Rutgers University Libraries through licenses with NimblyWise and Credo Reference, two leading library instruction providers, for use by Rutgers University instructors on all campuses.
+The Scholarly Information Tutorials content is provided by the Rutgers University Libraries through licenses with Weave and Credo Reference, two leading library instruction providers, for use by Rutgers University instructors on all campuses.

 Tutorials are available as both on-demand lessons that can be accessed on the Libraries’ website, and master courses that can be embedded directly into Canvas.